 Also called non-neovascular AMD, this type of AMD usually doesn’t have symptoms and is slow to progress.
 As a result, it’s slower to have visual loss than more progressive wet AMD.
 It’s also the most common type of AMD—about 80% to 90% of cases diagnosed are dry AMD.

 Here’s what happens in dry AMD:

-The retinal pigment epithelium (RPE) starts degenerating.
-This cell layer is just outside the retina and nourishes the all-important photoreceptor cells involved in sight, allowing molecules to travel in and out, and removing toxic inflammatory enzymes in the process.
+• The retinal pigment epithelium (RPE) starts degenerating.
+This cell layer is just behind the sensory retina and nourishes the all-important photoreceptor cells involved in sight, allowing molecules to travel in and out, and removing toxic inflammatory enzymes in the process.
 Chronic inflammation in the body can confuse RPE cells, and they stop performing their normal task of, essentially, taking the trash out.

-In early-stage dry AMD, pale lesions called drusen form beneath the retina.
+In early-stage dry AMD, pale yellow fatty deposits called drusen form beneath the retina.
 Normally, your retinal and immune cells work together to rid your eye of such material through that RPE layer, but if the RPE is damaged, drusen can build up.
 The more drusen you have, and the bigger their size, the greater your future risk of vision loss.

-In late-stage dry AMD, a scar can form caused by atrophy or wasting, called geographic atrophy (GA).
+In late-stage dry AMD, a scar can form caused by atrophy (death or wasting away of the retinal cells), called geographic atrophy (GA).
 This leads to central visual loss.